Tax Compliance and Planning · · 19 min read

 Understand Capital Gains Taxes

-• Short-term capital gains: If you’ve held onto a property for a year or less, you’ll be taxed like it’s ordinary income.
+• Short-term: If you’ve held onto a property for a year or less, you’ll be taxed like it’s ordinary income.
 This can hit hard, with rates soaring up to 37%, depending on your income bracket.

-• Long-term investment returns: Now, if you’ve had that asset for over a year, you’re in luck!
+• Long-term: Now, if you’ve had that asset for over a year, you’re in luck!
 The profits are taxed at much lower rates-usually 0%, 15%, or 20%, based on your income.
-And here’s a fun fact: about 95% of homeowners don’t pay federal tax when selling their primary residence, thanks to exclusions that can reach up to $500,000 for married couples.
+And here’s a fun fact: about 95% of homeowners don’t pay capital gains tax, thanks to exclusions that can reach up to $500,000 for married couples.

-Getting a grip on these differences is super important for planning your real estate transactions and knowing how to not pay capital gains tax on real estate to keep those tax bills in check.
+Getting a grip on these differences is super important for planning your real estate transactions and knowing how to keep those profits.
 For instance, a recent study found that around one-third of long-term homeowners in pricey markets might exceed those profit exclusion limits.
-This really highlights how crucial it is to plan strategically when selling property, especially when considering how to not pay capital gains tax on real estate.
+This really highlights how crucial it is to understand capital gains tax rules, especially when considering property sales.

 And hey, think about how mutual fund investments work-keeping track of your transactions and timing your sales can help you dodge those short-term profit taxes.
 By understanding these tax implications and using smart strategies, small business owners can make savvy decisions that align with their financial goals.
 So, what’s your game plan for your next property sale?